-- (a) An ART provider must comply with the Act, all regulations issued under the Act and all other applicable Victorian and Commonwealth laws and regulations. - (b) An ART provider must have appropriate governance, processes and systems in place to ensure compliance with the Act, these Conditions for Registration, its accreditation and all other applicable laws, regulations and conditions on approvals granted by the Authority and must provide evidence of the same when requested by the Authority. - (c) Designated Officers must attest to the following by 1 August annually:
+- (a) An ART provider must comply with the Act, all regulations issued under the Act, and all other applicable Victorian and Commonwealth laws and regulations. - (b) An ART provider must co-operate with the Authority in good faith to facilitate the performance of and compliance with the Conditions for Registration.
+Acting in good faith includes, but is not limited to: - acting consistently with the expectations set out in the Conditions for Registration, the Act, and other applicable Commonwealth laws and regulations; - ii) not omitting information or documentation that the Authority may consider necessary to demonstrate compliance with the Conditions for Registration, the Act, and any other applicable Commonwealth laws and regulations; and - iii) not knowingly providing false or misleading information upon which the Authority may rely. - (c) An ART provider must have appropriate governance, processes and systems in place to ensure compliance with the Act, these Conditions for Registration, its accreditation, and all other applicable laws, regulations and conditions on approvals granted by the Authority, and the National Health and Medical Research Council (NHMRC) Ethical Guidelines on the use of assisted reproductive technology in clinical practice and research, 2017.
+The ART provider must provide evidence of the same when requested by the Authority.

-I, [name of designated officer], certify that [name of ART provider] has processes and systems in place which comply with the Assisted Reproductive Treatment Act 2008 (Vic), its Conditions for Registration and all other applicable laws, regulations and conditions on approvals granted by the Authority and the National Health and Medical Research Council (NHMRC) Ethical Guidelines on the use of assisted reproductive technology in clinical practice and research, 2017.
-The [name of ART provider] reviews these processes and systems annually to ensure that these requirements are met.
-Written notice has been given to the Authority as required under the Conditions for Registration of any non-compliance or other notifiable incidents which occurred during the past year.